 Then when you dig, don’t just fling the soil all over the place.
 Be mindful of your surroundings, and be careful that you don’t flick the soil at some poor bystander walking by.

 Set the soil you dug up aside at the same general area, so you can easily put it back in the hole you created.
 The first rule of dealing with public property is simple—leave a place as neat as when you found it.
-What is your opinion about best shovel for metal detecting digging tools reviews, please leave a comment below.
+What is your opinion about Top shovel for metal detecting digging tools review, please leave a comment below.